Skip to content

 For years, environmentalists and policymakers have been banging on about the need to raise public awareness of renewable energy.
 We’re told that if only more people knew about the benefits of solar and wind power, the fossil fuel industry would be a thing of the past.
 But is this really the case?
 Can a lack of public awareness really be the main barrier to a renewable energy revolution?

-Learn more: Powering the Future: How Job Creation in Renewable Energy is Transforming the Workforce
+Learn more: The Green Revolution: How Renewable Energy is Healing the Planet

 Personally, I think not.
 In fact, I believe that public awareness of renewable energy is actually one of the most overhyped issues in the environmental movement today.
 Don’t get me wrong, education is key, but the problem lies deeper than just a lack of public awareness.
 The truth is, many people already know about the benefits of renewable energy, and it’s the complex web of policy, economics, and infrastructure that’s holding us back.